Types of Tests Offered

 An earned degree, associates or higher, from a Texas public college or university.

-Students who do not pass one or all parts (English, mathematics, reading, and writing) of a TSI exam must enroll in an appropriate developmental education course before the student may enroll in a credit bearing course for the subject in which he/she did not meet state standards.
+Students who are not "college-ready" in one or all parts (Mathematics, Reading, and Writing) of a TSI exam must enroll in an appropriate developmental education course before the student may enroll in a credit bearing course for the subject in which he/she did not meet state standards.

-Reading-351, Math- 350, Writing- the minimum passing standard for the written essay portion of the TSI Assessment is a score of a 5.
-However a score of a 4 will meet this standard if the objective writing score is 363.
+Writing- the minimum passing standard for the written essay portion of the TSI Assessment is a score of a 5+.
+A score of a 4 will meet this standard if the objective writing score is at least 363.

-The TSI is an internet based assessment instrument.
-Students will complete all sections of the assessment on testing center computer.
+The TSI is an Internet-based assessment instrument.
+Students will complete all sections of the assessment on a Testing Center computer.

 The TSI assessment instrument is used by all public colleges in the state of Texas.
 TSI results are available to other institutions in the TSI/ACCUPLACER Network.

 Testing locations and schedules vary.
-For more information, contact the Office of Student Services, Testing Office.
+For more information, contact a WCJC Testing Center.